rhinobase/raftyui/apps/docs/app/docs/components/context-menu/page.md

 ## Usage

-Unlike other similar components like Dialog, Menu, etc., it is not made of a button component.
-You can use any element as its trigger.
+Unlike other similar components like Dialog, Menu, etc., it's trigger is not made using button component.
+You can use any element as its trigger because it is supposed to cover a area where you need to add context menu and use can use `asChild` prop to pass on the trigger props to its child element.

 {% example %}